nmorshe/FastAPIIteration1/README.txt

 trying to ensure better time complexity with functions and operations.
 Eventually planning on developing main.py to be a function that calls the api via uvicorn.
 As for Firebase integration - may implement that in a separate clone of this API.

+CHANGELOG - 6/27/25 - 10:53 PM

+Implemented bulk data posting as well as more refactoring of helper functions and REST functions to allow for less repetitive function calls to be made to improve performance.
+Later goal is to develop main.py to activate api directly via uvicorn.